Air Cargo Professional (ACP)

 - Participating in the advancement of the field as a trainer or guest speaker – 10 points

 - Actively participating in IATA webinars and/or workshops – 5 points

 - Purchasing a relevant industry publication – 5 points

 - Being a member of an industry association – 5 points

-- Actively promoting the IATA Certification Program to attract new members– 5 points
+- Actively promoting the IATA professional designation program to attract new members– 5 points

-Your application for recertification must be accompanied by the following supporting documents (as applicable):
+Your application for renewal must be accompanied by the following supporting documents (as applicable):

 - Copy of your current IATA ACP Certificate

 - Updated CV and reference letter(s) showing employment in the industry over the past 24 months

 - Copies of your certificates (for new courses)